alexandroprado/caf-samples/dt-to-labs.md

     ![Artifacts](./media/dt-to-labs/artifacts.png)

- - The VM configuration is reviewed and accepted given that is is made from the RemoveDev Formula.
+ - The VM configuration is reviewed for accuracy.

     ![Create VM from Base](./media/dt-to-labs/vmfrombase.png)